 It remained with the Kirkhams until 1748 when it was sold to the trustees of William Payne King.
 He made extensive alterations to the house in 1750 including a particularly fine dining room with fine stucco and carved wood decorations.
 On his death it passed to his widow, Anne Maria, who remarried to the Hon.
 Edwin Sandys on 26 January 1769.
 Having no need for the estate, he sold it in the same year to the Hon.
 John Monckton (b.1739 - d.1830), son of the 1st Viscount Galway, and half-brother of the famous General Monckton.
 One interesting theory is that the particularly fine dining room was possibly designed by James Paine during Monckton's ownership as he worked for Monckton's brother at Serlby Hall1.

 Fineshade Abbey was one of a number of significant estates owned by the Monckton family across Staffordshire and Yorkshire and was inherited by Edward Henry Cradock Monckton (b.1812 - d.1878) and then George Edward Monckton (b.1868 - d.1936).
 The seeds of the later financial difficulties were sown when Edward Monckton gifted significant sums of money to each of his 13 children to enable them to establish themselves in the world.
 Although George inherited the house and estate, the lack of significant capital plus the economic difficulties of the 1930s, forced the sale of the timber and land, leaving a much reduced estate unable to sustain the house.
 George did manage maintain the house and it was in good condition when he eventually sold the house in the 1930s.
 The last years of the house are less clear.
 It was sold to an American (name unknown) who spent substantial sums to upgrade the house including central heating.
-However, it was used as a hospital in WWII and with rising costs in the 1950s it was sold to the Corby development company who were going to develop it as a housing estate.
+However, in WWII it was used first as a hospital before becoming an open prison for German prisoners of war, who extensively defaced it.
+By the end of the war, it was a near-derelict condition and with rising costs in the 1950s it was sold to the Corby development company who were going to develop it as a housing estate.

 The development plan never took place and so Fineshade Abbey a demolition sale was held in November 1955, with the house coming down in 1956.
 However, as always with these houses, fragments remain.
 A carved doorcase with pediment can be seen in the library of the Royal Society for the Encouragement of Arts, Manufactures & Commerce in London.
 Of the site itself, an open lawn marks the space where the house once stood, with the stables and other ancillary buildings now reused for other purposes leaving yet another estate without a focal point.